Rosemary is a Mediterranean herb that thrives in full sun, well-draining sandy soil, and often does need much water.

 Rosemary has specifically adapted to growing on the calcareous soils on the hillsides of Western Mediterranean Europe, and whilst it can tolerate some acidity does not grow well in rich acidic soils.

 If your garden soil is more acidic then pH 6 then the rosemary may not live for as long or achieve is potential in terms of growth, fragrance and culinary taste of the leaves as certain nutrients become insoluble due to soil acidity which makes it more difficult for the rosemary’s roots to uptake the nutrients they require.

-Most garden soils are pH neutral or either slightly acidic as the is the pH level that organic plant material typically reaches when it is full decomposed, therefore it will be suitable for growing rosemary and other Mediterranean herbs from a soil pH perspective.
+Most garden soils are pH neutral or either slightly acidic as this is the pH level that organic plant material typically reaches when it is fully decomposed, therefore it will be suitable for growing rosemary and other Mediterranean herbs from a soil pH perspective.

-If you are unsure of your garden soils pH level then I recommend you purchase an inexpensive soil test kit from Amazon which are very easy to use and available for a great price!
+If you are unsure of your garden soil’s pH level then I recommend you purchase an inexpensive soil test kit from Amazon which is very easy to use and available for a great price!

 If you find that the soil is too acidic then you will need to transplant your rosemary to prevent it from dying.